TL;DR: Data Summary for Prop Firm Evaluation and Instant Funding

 - Funded Freedom: The defining feature of the Select plan is that once the trader reaches Sim Funded status, there is no consistency rule.
 This is the ideal scenario for swing traders or those with variable performance (e.g., huge wins followed by break-even days).

 - Zero Activation Fees: Despite offering no consistency rules in the funded stage, Tradeify charges zero activation fees for the Select plan.
-Monthly subscription pricing ranges from approximately $111 to $251 depending on account size.
+One-time pricing ranges from approximately $111 to $251 depending on account size.

 - Daily Payout Option: Select accounts offer a daily payout path, allowing traders to withdraw profits with minimal delay.